 - Tip 3: Inserting the right image at the right place will enhance the value of your content.

 Images are a very helpful tool that strategic blog writers should incorporate in their content writing.
-When paired with strong text it can lead to very informative and successful end product.
+When paired with strong text it can lead to a very informative and successful end product.

 Bonus: Are you creating shareable images on your major blog posts?